 Entrepreneur Cathy Hughes cut her radio teeth at a station in Omaha, Neb., and later, the station at Howard University in Washington, D.C.
 After increasing its revenues by $2 million, she purchased a radio station in the nation’s capital and launched Radio One.

-In 1999, Radio One was listed on the NASDAQ, and Hughes became the first African-American woman to run a public traded company.
+In 1999, Radio One was listed on the NASDAQ, and Hughes became the first African American woman to run a publicly traded company.

 There are few female entrepreneurs with more achievements than Oprah Winfrey.

 Winfrey was born in the rural town of Kosciusko, Mississippi in 1954, and in 1976, she moved to Baltimore, where she hosted a hit television talk show, People Are Talking.
 From there, a Chicago TV station recruited her to host a morning show.

 In 1986, Winfrey struck a syndication deal with King World Productions for The Oprah Winfrey Show, which aired for a remarkable 25 seasons.
 During this time, she launched the entertainment empire HARPO, and by 2003, Winfrey, dubbed “the Queen of all Media,” had become the first African American female billionaire in North America.

 In a 2017 interview with Black Enterprise magazine, Winfrey said, “Every time you state what you want or believe, you’re the first to hear it.
 It’s a message to both you and others about what you think is possible.
 Don’t put a ceiling on yourself.”

 For 101 years, men held the top spot at the U.S. Federal Reserve.
 After serving as an academic and president and CEO of the Federal Reserve of San Francisco, economist Janet Yellen was named the first female chair of the Fed.